vivek-jm/vivek-neoito/README.md

 <br />

-This is the place where I opensource stuff and break things 😄
+This is the place where I opensource stuff and share my knowledge  😄

 - 🔭 I’m currently working on something cool :wink:
 - 🌱 I’m currently learning Swift